 Vanilla when mixed with other ingredients can make your hair silky, shiny and smooth.
 You can prepare a hair pack for this purpose.
 Melt about 4 oz. shea butter in a boiler.
 After it has fully melted, add 5 drops of vanilla essential oil and 2 tablespoons each of almond, jojoba and castor oils.
 After cooling, blend this mixture until it achieves a softer consistency.
 You can apply this mixture on your hair for 10 to 15 minutes and wash off with a mild shampoo.
 This will make your hair soft and manageable without making it sticky.
 This mixture can be stored at room temperature or refrigerated for future use.

-Both carrier and essential oils help in promoting hair growth (6).
+Carrier and essential oils like cedarwood, lavender, thyme, and rosemary may help in promoting hair growth (3).
 These oils can be combined with vanilla essential oil for a hot oil treatment.
 To begin with, detangle your hair with a wide-toothed comb and rinse it thoroughly with warm water.
 After this, warm ¼ cup of any carrier oil such as virgin olive, jojoba, almond or coconut oil on high heat for about 30 seconds.
 Add 10 drops each of lavender and vanilla essential oils to it and mix thoroughly.
 Applying this on your hair from the roots to the ends, massage your scalp in circular motions for 2 to 3 minutes.
 Ensure to apply it along the full length of your hair strands, concentrating more on the dry ends.
 Fasten your hair with a hair clip and wrap a warm towel around your head.
 Leave for 15 minutes.
 Then again wrap a warm towel for another 15 minutes.
 Wash off with a mild shampoo.